-You may also on on the quality program for your specific health plan, call Customer Service. access this information via the website (https://www.uhcmedicaresolutions.com/a-pdp-information-forms.html).
-Select, "Commitment to Quality." ☐ You can call the SHIP.
-For details, go to Chapter 2, Section 3. ☐ You can con tact Medicare .
-Protections it the Medicare website to read or download the publication "Medicare Rights &" (The publication is available at: care.gov/Pubs/pdf/11534-Medicare-Rights-and-Protections.pdf) ° Or, you car 1-877-486-2 call 1-800-MEDICARE (1-800-633-4227), 24 hours a day, 7 days a week (TTY 2048).
-Section 2 You have some responsibilities as a member of the plan Things you need call Customer Se to do as a member of the plan are listed below.
-If you have any questions, please rvice. services .
-Us with your covered services and the rules you must follow to get these covered e this Evidence of Coverage to learn what is covered for you and the rules you w to get your covered services. ° Chapters 3 and 4 give the details about your medical services. ° Chapters 5 and 6 give the details about your Part D prescription drug coverage. ☐ If you have a any other health insurance coverage or prescription drug coverage in addition to our plan, you are required to tell us.
-Chapter 1 tells you about coordinating these benefits. - ctor and other health care providers that you are enrolled in our plan.
-Show lealthcare member ID card whenever you get your medical care or Part D drugs. octors and other providers help you by giving them information, asking and following through on your care. . • t the best care, tell your doctors and other health providers about your health Follow the treatment plans and instructions that you and your doctors agree upon. your doctors know all of the drugs you are taking, including over-the-counter mins, and supplements. ° If you have any questions, be sure to ask and get an answer you can understand. ate.
-We expect all our members to respect the rights of other patients.
-We also act in a way that helps the smooth running of your doctor's office, hospitals, and . \square Pay what yo u owe.
-As a plan member, you are responsible for these payments: ° You must o continue to pay your Medicare Part B premium to remain a member of the plan. ° For most o f your medical services or drugs covered by the plan, you must pay your share of the cost when you get the service or drug.
+may also access this ne quality program for your specific health plan, call Customer Service.
+You is information via the website (uhcmedicaresolutions.com/resources/mans.html).
+Select, "Commitment to Quality." ☐You can call the SH IP.
+For details, go to Chapter 2, Section 3. □You can contact Me dicare.
+Protections."
+(The Medicare website to read or download the publication "Medicare Rights & publication is available at: bs/pdf/11534-Medicare-Rights-and-Protections.pdf) ☐ Or, you can call 1-877-486-2048). -800-MEDICARE (1-800-633-4227), 24 hours a day, 7 days a week (TTY Section 2 Yo ou have some responsibilities as a member of the plan Things you need to do a call Customer Service. as a member of the plan are listed below.
+If you have any questions, please services.
+Use this E our covered services and the rules you must follow to get these covered vidence of Coverage to learn what is covered for you and the rules you to your covered services. ☐ Chapters 3 and 4 give the details about your medical services. ☐ Chapters 5 and 6 give the details about your Part D prescription drug coverage. er health insurance coverage or prescription drug coverage in addition required to tell us.
+Chapter 1 tells you about coordinating these benefits. - d other health care providers that you are enrolled in our plan.
+Show are member ID card whenever you get your medical care or Part D and other providers help you by giving them information, asking owing through on your care. ☐ To help get the be est care, tell your doctors and other health providers about your health the treatment plans and instructions that you and your doctors agree upon. □ Make sure your d drugs, vitamins, a octors know all of the drugs you are taking, including over-the-counter nd supplements. ☐ If you have any qu uestions, be sure to ask and get an answer you can understand. expect all our members to respect the rights of other patients.
+We also a way that helps the smooth running of your doctor's office, hospitals, and □Pay what you owe.
+As a plan member, you are responsible for these payments: ☐ You must continu e to pay your Medicare Part B premium to remain a member of the plan. medical services or drugs covered by the plan, you must pay your share of u get the service or drug.

-- ° If you are required to pay a late enrollment penalty, you must pay the penalty to keep your prescription drug coverage. - o If you are required to pay the extra amount for Part D because of your yearly income, you must continue to pay the extra amount directly to the government to remain a member of the plan. - ° If you move outside of our plan service area, you cannot remain a member of our plan. - ° If you move within our service area, we need to know so we can keep your membership record up to date and know how to contact you. - ° If you move, it is also important to tell Social Security (or the Railroad Retirement Board).
+☐ If you are required to pay a late enrollment penalty, you must pay the penalty to keep your prescription drug coverage. ☐ If you are required to pay the extra amount for Part D because of your yearly income, you must continue to pay the extra amount directly to the government to remain a member of the plan. $\hfill \square$ If you move outside of our plan service area, you cannot remain a member of our plan. ☐ If you move within our plan service area, we need to know so we can keep your membership record up to date and know how to contact you. ☐ If you move, it is also important to tell Social Security (or the Railroad Retirement Board).